-- Sedation: Cannabis strains containing over .5% myrcene content are known to have broadly sedative effects.
-Good to remember when insomnia strikes!
+- Sedation: Cannabis strains containing more than 0.5% myrcene content are thought to have broadly sedative effects.
+Some people find these strains helpful for insomnia!

-- Pain Relief: In some rodent-based studies, myrcene has been shown to reduce the perception of pain.
-Studies on humans, as well as plenty of anecdotal evidence, suggest that this works much the same way in humans, too.
+- Pain Relief: In some rodent-based studies, myrcene has shown some evidence of reducing the perception of pain.
+Studies on humans, as well as plenty of anecdotal evidence, suggest that myrcene can have a similar effect for some people, as well.

-- Anti-Inflammation: Studies suggest myrcene has powerful anti-inflammatory effects.
-This is one of the reasons cannabis topicals are so effective, even if they don’t have any psychoactive effects associated with them.
+- Anti-Inflammation: Studies suggest myrcene may have powerful anti-inflammatory effects.
+This is one of the reasons some people find cannabis topicals to be effective.